 - 2 tsp chia seeds , hemp seeds or flax seeds work too

 - 1 tbsp maple syrup , can sub date syrup, agave, honey (if not vegan) or preferred sugar-free liquid sweetener for lower sugar

 - 1/2 teaspoon ground cinnamon

-- 1 Tbsp grated carrots , plus more for topping if desired
+- 1 tbsp grated carrots , plus more for topping if desired

-- 1/2 Tbsp shredded coconut plus more for topping
+- 1/2 tbsp shredded coconut plus more for topping

-- 1 teaspoon chopped pecans
+- 1 tsp chopped pecans or chopped walnuts

 - Shake jar or mix and combine with a spoon.
 (If you like your oatmeal more creamier, you can add more milk and less if you like them on the chunkier side - you can also add an extra 2 tablespoons yogurt (dairy free if needed) to make them creamier).